Ashleyyyyy567/Autonomous-vehicle-prediction/README.md

 # Autonomous-vehicle-prediction
-The latest model is in 2-layered nn model.ipynb
+The latest model is in final_model.ipynb